Esri/app-framework-demo-osx/README.md

 ## Features
 * Sample using the ArcGIS Runtime SDK for OS X
-* All features supported by the ArcGIS Runtime SDK for OS X
+* Sample using the Esri Application Framework

 ## Instructions
+1. Download and install the ArcGIS Runtime SDK for OS X

-1. Download and unzip the .zip file or clone the repo.
+2. Download and unzip the .zip file or clone the repo.
-2. Open with xCode and replace it with your provision file.
+3. Open with xCode then build and run

 [New to Github?
 Get started here.](https://github.com/)